-The texts of the collective agreement and of the corresponding regulations, and the references to current websites, can also be found on the VSNU website (www.vsnu.nl).
+The texts of the collective labour agreement and of the corresponding regulations, and the references to current websites, can also be found on the VSNU website (www.vsnu.nl).

-This translation of the collective labour agreement 1 March 2010 - 1 January 2011 for the Dutch Universities is meant as a service to non-Dutch speaking employees of said universities.
+This translation of the collective labour agreement 1 January 2011- 31 December 2013 for the Dutch Universities is meant as a service to non-Dutch speaking employees of said universities.
 However, in case of a difference of interpretation, this translation cannot be used for legal purposes.
-In those cases the Dutch text of the CAO Nederlandse Universiteiten 1 March 2010 - 1 January 2011 is binding.
+In those cases the Dutch text of the cao Nederlandse Universiteiten 1 January 2011-31 December 2013 is binding.